civictechsweden/civictech.se/_events/friday-fika.md

 image: "/uploads/fredagsfika.jpg"
 excerpt: 'Join our informal digital "fika" for people in the Civic Tech Sweden community every Friday at 3 pm! '
-ingress-text: Join our informal digital "fika" for people in the Civic Tech Sweden community every Friday at 3 pm!
-(Note!
-No fika on Easter Friday 2 April!)
+ingress-text: 'Join our informal digital "fika" for people in the Civic Tech Sweden community every Friday at 3 pm! '
 event-date: 2021-10-15 15:00:00 +0200
 event-date-desc: Fridays 15:00 CET
 place: Online